justblender/candid-parser-wasm/README.md

 This WASM library provides bindings to (and helper functions for) `candid_parser` crate.

-- Get actor functions with their signatures;
+- Read all Candid actor functions along with their signature (mode, argument and return types);
-- Encode/decode function arguments into `Uint8Array`;
+- Encode or decode Candid function arguments into `Uint8Array` or `string`;
 - Serialize Candid into JSON format.

 ## Install